 The City is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; natural disasters; and injuries to employees.
 The City is covered for comprehensive liability, property, auto liability and physical damage, employer's liability, and workers' compensation insurance through City County Insurance Services (CIS), a public entity risk pool.
+The City pays an initial contribution to CIS at the beginning of the plan year.
 The pooling agreement does not permit the pool to make additional assessments to its members in the event of unanticipated losses.
-CIS partially self-insures the liability, property and workers' compensation programs and purchases reinsurance through commercial companies.
 CIS has the financial capacity to meet all its obligations and all lines of coverage have sufficient reserves.
-As of December 31, 2009, Standard Analytical Services, Inc. reported that CIS had \$368.86 in assets for each \$100 of liabilities, over twice the national average.

 In 1989, the City established an internal service Insurance Services Fund to pay annual insurance premiums as well as to fund deferred insurance premiums, potential deductible losses, and uninsured losses.
 Charges for services are paid to the Insurance Services Fund by the operating funds.

-Property and Liability Insurance
+1. Property and Liability Insurance